- Why Barracudas?

 Hobbies can be simply reading books, collecting things, building and crafting, or even taking care of pets.
 The activity itself isn’t as important as the benefits a child gets out of it as they grow.

 Which is why at Barracudas we encourage youngsters to try a wide range of pursuits which kids may develop a passion for.

 If they haven’t already found a hobby, don’t worry.
 We’ll give them a broad itinerary to try out, and help them identify anything they are good at, or wish to pursue further.

 Having a hobby will help your child to:

 As with most things in life, it’s all about balance.
 Children shouldn’t be pushed into too many extra curricular activities.
 And it’s important to encourage them towards what they are interested in – not what you want them to become.
-So don’t worry if your boy isn’t a natural footballer, and wants to start a bug collection – let him develop his own passions.
+So don’t worry if your child isn’t a natural singer or footballer, and wants to start a bug collection or crochet a town – let them develop their own passions.

 The advantage of Barracudas is that there is no cost for equipment or specialist clothing to try out new sports or activities.
 It’s a short-term commitment which might just unearth a future pro golfer, artist or drama enthusiast.

 There are wonderful opportunities for children to explore new interests at our activity camps.
 With 10 locations for this half term, we may be just the thing for your child!
 If we don't have a camp near you, look out for our Easter camps and summer camps for 2022 (locations and dates coming soon)!